 Read RIMWORLD: The Rift!

 Category Archives: Technique

-I found this painting while searching through my flat files the other day.
-It was given to me on my birthday by an elderly women when I worked in a convalescent home in high school.
+I found this painting while searching through a box of old photos the other day.
+It was gifted to me by Albina Blanchette, an artist and resident of a convalescent home I worked at in high school.
 When she discovered … Continue reading

 I have some old technical pens that I have been wanting to use, but due to neglect, some of them are fairly crusty and in need of some tender loving care.
 Back when Koh-I-Noor and Rotring Rapidographs were my illustrative … Continue reading

 This illustration which I cobbled together in my absolute favorite vector art program Affinity Designer is sort of a response to my last illustration which featured former television icon Bonnie Franklin.
 Whereas Ms Franklin’s televised efforts in the situation comedy … Continue reading